COPA releases video of deadly Morgan Park police shooting

 CHICAGO — The Civilian Office of Police Accountability (COPA) has released video of the fatal Morgan Park officer-involved shooting last month.

-The Chicago Police Department notified COPA of a fatal officer-involved shooting near the 1100 block of West 111th Street in Chicago’s Morgan Park neighborhood around 5:30 p.m. on August 11.
+The Chicago Police Department notified COPA of a fatal officer-involved shooting near the 1100 block of West 111th Street in the city’s Morgan Park neighborhood around 5:30 p.m. on August 11.

 Further investigation showed that two CPD officers were in a marked police vehicle when they observed a confrontation between two individuals.
 The officers reportedly observed one individual with a firearm in their back pocket.